-(a) Allocations have been adjusted between Market Transformation and Local Conservation; and, between Research and Development and Renewable Generation consistent with past (a) 2009 funds have been granted time extensions for completion in 2013 by the Department of Revenue. (b) 2009 funds have been granted time extensions for completion in 2013 by the Department of Revenue. (c) The 2009 Distribution Efficiency Initiative required \$2,889 to complete than anticipated.
+(a) Allocations have been adjusted between Market Transformation and Local Conservation; and, between Research and Development and Renewable Generation consistent with past practice. (b) 2009 funds have been granted time extensions for completion in 2013 by the Department of Revenue. (c) The 2009 Distribution Efficiency Initiative required \$2,889 to complete than anticipated.
 The remaining funds were reallocated to 2012 Low Income activities.